ChrisForsythQA/Qa-test/README.md

   When: all the coins are registered
   Then: the customer is allowed to make a purchase from the machine

-  Given: Non British or Euro currencty has been added
+  Given: Non British or Euro currency has been added
   When: all the coins are registered
   Then: the coins are returned to the user

 AC: As coins are entered, the total credit value is uploaded on a display screen.

   Given: 50p, 20p, 5p are added to the vending machine
   When: all the coins are registered